belzecue/Terrain3D_wiki/Tips.md

 # Painting

-* Right-click any surface to bring it into edit more.
+* Right-click any surface to bring it into edit mode.
 * Middle-click any surface to clear/delete it.
 You can only delete the last surface in the list.